Tyrese Haliburton

-Born in Milwaukee, Wisconsin, Haliburton was a consensus three-star recruit from Oshkosh North High School, whom he led to a state championship in his senior season.
-As a freshman with Iowa State, he set the program's single-game assists record.
-He had breakout success as a sophomore and was named to the second team All-Big 12 Conference despite suffering a season-ending wrist injury.
+As a freshman playing college basketball with the Iowa State Cyclones, Haliburton set the program's single-game assists record.
+He had breakout success as a sophomore and was named to the All-Big 12 Conference second team despite suffering a season-ending wrist injury.

+Haliburton was selected by the Sacramento Kings 12th overall in the 2020 NBA draft.
+In 2022, he was acquired by the Indiana Pacers as part of a trade package for Domantas Sabonis.
+Haliburton then earned back-to-back East All-Star selections, being named to the All-Star team as a reserve in 2023 and as a starter in 2024.
+In 2025, he led the Pacers to their first NBA Finals appearance in 25 years.

-In 2019, Haliburton led the United States to a gold medal and earned all-tournament team honors at the FIBA Under-19 World Cup in Heraklion, Greece.
+In 2019, Haliburton helped the United States to a gold medal and earned all-tournament team honors at the FIBA Under-19 World Cup in Heraklion, Greece.
+He was also on the national team roster that won gold at the 2024 Summer Olympics in Paris.

+Early life and family

+Haliburton was born on a leap day, February 29, 2000, in Oshkosh, Wisconsin.
+He is the son of John and Brenda Haliburton.
+John is a basketball referee and former women's basketball coach while Brenda has attended nearly all of her son's basketball games.
+Haliburton has a younger brother, Marcel, from his parents' marriage, and two older brothers from his mother's previous marriage.

+Haliburton is biracial.
+His father is African-American and his mother is white.

 High school career

 Haliburton played basketball for Oshkosh North High School in Oshkosh, Wisconsin.
 As a sophomore, he was named to the All-Fox Valley Association (FVA) second team and defensive team.
-In his junior season, Haliburton averaged 18 points, six assists, and five rebounds per game, earning FVA Player of the Year and Wisconsin Basketball Coaches Association (WBCA) Division I All-State accolades with his team falling just short of the State Tournament.
+In his junior season, Haliburton averaged 18 points, six assists and five rebounds per game, earning FVA Player of the Year and Wisconsin Basketball Coaches Association (WBCA) Division I All-State accolades with his team falling just short of the State Tournament.

-As a senior, he averaged 22.9 points, 6.2 assists, 5.1 rebounds, 3.5 steals and 1.7 blocks per game, leading Oshkosh North to a 26–1 record.
-On February 18, 2018, he scored a career-high 42 points in a win over Kaukauna High School and West Virginia recruit Jordan Mccabe.
-Haliburton scored 31 points, including 24 in the second half, and shot 18–of–18 from the free throw line in a Wisconsin Interscholastic Athletic Association Division I state championship victory over Brookfield East High School, his program's first state title.
+As a senior, Haliburton averaged 22.9 points, 6.2 assists, 5.1 rebounds, 3.5 steals and 1.7 blocks per game, leading Oshkosh North to a 26–1 record.
+On February 18, 2018, he scored a career-high 42 points in a win over Kaukauna High School and West Virginia recruit Jordan McCabe.
+Haliburton scored 31 points, including 24 in the second half, and shot 18 of 18 from the free throw line in a Wisconsin Interscholastic Athletic Association Division I state championship victory over Brookfield East High School, his program's first state title.
 He was named Oshkosh Northwestern All-Area Player of the Year, Wisconsin Gatorade Player of the Year, and FVA co-Player of the Year.
 Haliburton was selected to the WBCA Division I All-State team and the USA Today All-USA Wisconsin first team.